Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 #### MAINTENANCE & UPDATES
-- [ ] Apply rule: all variables should be declared with the needed scope and its write/read permissions (local -r)
 - [ ] Create headers in all files
 - [ ] Create headers and comments in auxiliary functions
 - [ ] Refactor functions of root to use the generic_install function.
 This programs CAN NOT be parametrized using this func (all the programs not listed here must be refactored):